sundharwinston/JavascriptGrammer/README.md

 ## Scope Quirks
 The let keyword doesn’t `hoist definitions`.

-    - `Lexical Environment`
+`Lexical Environment :`
+- Do use the entry point to initialize the default state of your data and objects.
-        -This environment created whenever the execution context is created.
+- This environment created whenever the execution context is created.
 - It's a local memory + reference lexical environment parent
-        - Lexical Environment is a hierarchy (Sequence) `Lexical Example :`
+- Lexical Environment is a hierarchy (Sequence).

+    `Lexical Example :`

      function a() {